seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 811 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 812 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 805+6=811
+//// 806+6=812

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 12 (2024, Monday, October 28th at 11:05 pm PST)
+//// File version: 13 (2024, Tuesday, October 29th at 09:11 pm PST)
-//// Line count (including blank lines and compiler line): 870
+//// Line count (including blank lines and compiler line): 871

 //// ----------------------------------------------------- \\\\